Plugin Go-Live Checklist

 • Don’t ask for information the system already has.
 If the user’s email, name, or ID is available from meta_info, don’t ask for it as a slot.
 This creates unnecessary friction.

 • Slot inference is enabled where possible.
-Avoid setting slots to “Always explicitly ask” unless truly necessary.
+Avoid setting slots to “Always prompt the user” unless truly necessary.
 Letting the AI infer slot values from the user’s initial message makes the experience faster.

 • Use appropriate data types.
 Numeric values should use a numeric type, not string.
 Mismatched types can cause parsing issues and confuse validation.